 Timeline of the Sanitary Landfill

 The York County Sanitary Landfill, owned by the York County Solid Waste Authority, was permitted to accept municipal solid waste.

-Approximately 135 acres consisting of the unlined portions of the landfill were closed in 1987 as a result of the discovery of groundwater contamination by low-level volatile organic compounds.
-This portion of the landfill was placed on the United States Environmental Protection Agency’s (USEPA) National Priorities List for clean up.
-The Authority implemented a groundwater recovery and treatment system and will continue these remediation activities until such time as they would be determined by the USEPA/PADEP to be no longer needed.
-The remediation efforts have been successful in containing and treating the contaminated groundwater.
+Approximately 135 acres of the landfill were closed because of groundwater contamination by low-level volatile organic compounds.
+This portion of was placed on the US Environmental Protection Agency’s (EPA) National Priorities List for cleanup, and the Authority implemented a groundwater recovery and treatment system to contain and treat the contaminated groundwater.

 Directions to the York County Sanitary Landfill

 - Turn west onto Route 851 and proceed approximately 3/10 of a mile to the first road on your right, Mount Airy Road.

 - Turn right onto Mount Airy Road and proceed approximately 1 3/4 miles to the stop sign.